Close Menu

 • The channel, now known as Ryongnamsan Television, offers science documentaries in English, television lectures, and educational programs for language learning.

-• Available on Channel 9 in Pyongyang, the Manbang IPTV service, and Samjiyon tablets. - Athletic Television:
+• Available on Channel 9 in Pyongyang, the Manbang IPTV service, and Samjiyon tablets.

 • Launched on August 15, 2015, Athletic Television is the sports channel in North Korea.